Ordinary primes for some varieties with extra endomorphisms: Introduction

 \begin{theorem} Let $A$ be an abelian variety defined over a number field $k$ of dimension $g\geq 1$.
 Suppose that $\End(A_\Qbar)\otimes \Q$ contains a Galois number field of degree $g$.
 Then there exists a set of nonzero density of primes $\p$ of $k$ for which $u_\p(A)$ is at least $\lceil g/2\rceil$. \end{theorem}

-Once this note had been written, we learnt that the above result is essencially contained in \cite[Thm.
+The above result is essencially contained in \cite[Thm.
 4.1.1]{Suh20}.
+We will present a proof of it in \S\ref{section: main2} for the reader's convenience.
 Under an additional hypothesis of linear disjointness over $k$ between the field giving the real multiplication and the field of definition of this multiplication, we can ensure abundance of ordinary primes.

 \begin{theorem} Let $A$ be an abelian threefold defined over a number field $k$.
 Suppose that there exists a finite extension $K/k$ and a cubic real field $E$ such that $\End(A_K)\otimes \Q$ contains $E$ and $E$ is not contained in $K$.
 Then there exists a set of nonzero density of primes of $k$ ordinary for $A$. \end{theorem}